cegonse/cest-docs/docs/index.md

 making it easy to integrate into any project's existing pipeline.
 Just include `cest` in each test file to compile a self-contained and runnable test

 ### :material-lightbulb-on: BDD inspired API
-Using from `it` to `expect`, write your tests as you would in JavaScript, Python or Ruby.
+By using `it` , `describe` and `expect`, write your tests as you would in JavaScript, Python or Ruby.
 One of the main objectives of Cest is slashing the learning curve towards C++ testing.
 No more esoteric syntax in C++ tests!

 ### :fontawesome-solid-wand-magic-sparkles: Feature rich from the get-go
 Includes exception handling assertions, parametrized tests, pointer assertions, integration with STL collections, and more.
 Want more?
-Planned features include parametric tests, extended collection support, async support, and more
+Planned features include parametric tests, extended collection support, async execution support, and more

 # <center>Contribute to Cest Framework</center>